md-abdul-awal/Advanced-Networking-Training/README.md

 This is a training course designed for those who are interested in learning advanced networking topics.
 The training materials are prepared specially for those who are interested in CCNP certification course.
 However, the topics covers beyond that.
 The full course is designed focussing on numerous lab activities along with theories.
 Hope you will enjoy throughout the course.

 # Topics
+  - Route
+  - Switch
+  - Tshoot

 # Route
   - EIGRP
   - OSPF
   - BGP
   - IPv6
   - PBR
   - IP SLA
   - DMVPN
   - Redistribution

 # Switch
   - VLAN
   - VTP
   - DTP
   - STP
   - RSTP
   - MST
   - pVLAN
   - HSRP
   - VRRP
   - GLBP
   - EtherChannel

+# Tshoot
+  - Route + Switch

 # Lab Simulator
   - GNS3